5 Apr,2019 By jagabond

 Human traffic across the bridge is typically heavy, even in the off-season.
 Vendors have figured this out, so expect to see various junk for sale.
 Street musicians also frequent the bridge to perform for a captive audience.

 The final part of the walking tour takes you across Charles Bridge and up the hill to the castle.
 It’s not a difficult walk, but unless you’re in shape you will definitely feel it.
 The castle is somewhat deceiving.
 From a distance it looks like a typical castle, but when you get there you are basically walking the castle grounds, which resemble a city square.
 The cathedral is definitely the main sight here.
-I found it challenging to capture this majestic beauty in a single photo…very difficult to do.
+I found it challenging to capture this glorious beauty in a single photo.

 Since you walked such a steep uphill path to get here, you should take advantage of the views.
 This is where a zoom lens comes in handy, as normal iPhone shots are a bit far away.